 These characters include the dashing rogue Atton Rand, the traumatized ex-Sith Visas Marr, and the bloodthirsty HK-47, who really puts the “sass” in “assassin droid.”

 But none of the game’s characters have the depth or brilliance of Kreia, a blind old woman who you find passed out, but still very much alive, in a morgue during the game’s introduction.
 While players very quickly get the sense that something is off about her, none have any idea that by the end of the game, Kreia will turn your expectations of her, as well the entire morality of the Star Wars saga, upside down.

-Both of the Knights of the Old Republic (KOTOR) games have a light/dark morality system, with your character’s choices affecting their, and sometimes their companions’, alignments in the Force, with players who are 100% light or dark getting certain statistical bonuses.
+Both of the Knights of the Old Republic (KOTOR) games have a light/dark morality system, with your character’s choices affecting their — and sometimes their companions’ — alignments in the Force.
+Players who are 100% light or dark getting certain statistical bonuses.
 These bonuses entice players to go fully light or dark, even if that means making otherwise nonsensical choices, such as blindly firing a grenade launcher into a packed cantina or allowing someone to use one of your aliases to sign up as a mercenary, even when you know that person has no chance of surviving a battle (yes, you get light side points for the latter).

 While the first KOTOR makes players go along with this simplistic at best system, Kreia has absolutely none of it in KOTOR II.

 Upon arriving on the hive of scum and villainy that is Nar Shaddaa, your character is confronted by a refugee asking for some credits.
 You can either help the man or tell him to pound sand, with the respective options giving you either light or dark side points.
 In KOTOR I, you would have made your choice, with that choice followed by a cutscene and a notification that you received either light or dark side points before going merrily on your way.
 Kreia does things rather differently.